MultiBand End-Fed Antennas

 All end-fed antennas are "off-center" because of their asymmetry.
 The counterpoise design depends on the type:

-- EFOC: Small counterpoise.
+- EFOC: Short coaxial counterpoise.